trumank/repak/README.md

 `repak` CLI
  - Sane handling of mount points: defaults to `../../../` but can be configured via flag
- - 2x faster unpacking over `UnrealPak`.
-As much as 30x faster has been observed (on Linux unpacked to ramdisk)
+ - 2x faster unpacking over `UnrealPak`
  - Unpacking is guarded against malicious pak that attempt to write to parent directories

 ## cli